Paradox: Vicious circularity, or infinite regress

+Other elements

-Other paradoxes involve false statements and half-truths ("'impossible' is not in my vocabulary") or rely on hasty assumptions (A father and his son are in a car crash; the father is killed and the boy is rushed to the hospital.
+Other paradoxes involve false statements and half-truths or rely on hasty assumptions (A father and his son are in a car crash; the father is killed and the boy is rushed to the hospital.
 The doctor says, "I can't operate on this boy.
 He's my son."
-There is no paradox, the doctor is the boy's mother.).
+There is no contradiction, the doctor is the boy's mother.).

 Paradoxes that are not based on a hidden error generally occur at the fringes of context or language, and require extending the context or language in order to lose their paradoxical quality.
 Paradoxes that arise from apparently intelligible uses of language are often of interest to logicians and philosophers.
 "This sentence is false" is an example of the well-known liar paradox: it is a sentence that cannot be consistently interpreted as either true or false, because if it is known to be false, then it can be inferred that it must be true, and if it is known to be true, then it can be inferred that it must be false.
 Russell's paradox, which shows that the notion of the set of all those sets that do not contain themselves leads to a contradiction, was instrumental in the development of modern logic and set theory.

-Thought-experiments can also yield interesting paradoxes.
-The grandfather paradox, for example, would arise if a time-traveler were to kill his own grandfather before his mother or father had been conceived, thereby preventing his own birth.
-This is a specific example of the more general observation of the butterfly effect, or that a time-traveller's interaction with the past—however slight—would entail making changes that would, in turn, change the future in which the time-travel was yet to occur, and would thus change the circumstances of the time-travel itself.
+Thought experiments can also yield interesting paradoxes.
+The grandfather paradox, for example, would arise if a time traveler were to kill his own grandfather before his mother or father had been conceived, thereby preventing his own birth.
+This is a specific instance of the butterfly effect – in that any interaction a time traveler has with the past would alter conditions such that divergent events "propagate" through the world over time, ultimately altering the circumstances in which the time travel initially takes place.

 Often a seemingly paradoxical conclusion arises from an inconsistent or inherently contradictory definition of the initial premise.
-In the case of that apparent paradox of a time-traveler killing his own grandfather, it is the inconsistency of defining the past to which he returns as being somehow different from the one that leads up to the future from which he begins his trip, but also insisting that he must have come to that past from the same future as the one that it leads up to.
+In the case of that apparent paradox of a time traveler killing his own grandfather, it is the inconsistency of defining the past to which he returns as being somehow different from the one that leads up to the future from which he begins his trip, but also insisting that he must have come to that past from the same future as the one that it leads up to.